 Do I Need to Report T5008?

 Yes, individuals need to report information from the T5008 on their tax return.
-Specifically, you should include the requested information in Schedule 3 of your T1 return.
+Specifically, you should include the requested information in your Income Tax and Benefit Return.
 However, you should make sure that you have not already included this income in other sections of the T1 return, or you will be taxed for the income twice.
 For example, if your T5008 slip relates to your business income, then you should report it in the Business Income section of the T1 and not under Capital Gains and Losses.

 If you are using information from your T5008 in your tax return, you should note that you need to include the amount in Canadian dollars.
 Therefore, if there is an exchange rate listed in Box 13 of your T5008, you need to use it to calculate the Canadian dollars you need to report.